mabel-dev/opteryx.dev/docs/get-started/guides/postgres-and-opteryx.md

 ## Installation

-Install Opteryx and optional libraries for connecting to Postgres.
+Install Opteryx and libraries for connecting to Postgres.

 ~~~console
 $ pip install opteryx